PlatoCreative/silverstripe-security-headers/docs/en/03_violation-management.md

 ## Available tasks

 The tasks are only available if [symbiote/silverstripe-queuedjobs][] is installed.
 Both tasks simply queue up an appropriate job to run immediately.
+In Silverstripe CMS 6, build tasks expose Symfony Console style commands as well as `/dev/tasks` endpoints, so you can either run `sake tasks:<task-name>` or browse to `/dev/tasks/<task-name>` as outlined below.
+See the [CMS 6 CLI changes](https://docs.silverstripe.org/en/6/changelogs/6.0.0/#cli-changes) for background on the new command names.

 ### Remove old CSP violation reports

-`dev/tasks/Signify-Tasks-RemoveOldCSPViolationsTask`
+`/dev/tasks/remove-old-csp-violations` (or `sake tasks:remove-old-csp-violations`)

 Delete older reports, to keep the number of stored reports manageable.
 Any report that has not been modified within the retention period will be deleted.